NEJLT/nejlt-website/content/policies/cope.md

 NEJLT follows the COPE guidelines on handling allegations of unethical practice, following TACL, and currently also follows TACL guidelines in general.

-__Conflicts of interest:__

-NEJLT uses the definition of COI set forth by the Association for Computational Linguistics (ACL), namely, a person has a COI with a submitted paper if that person:  (1) is a co-author of the paper; or (2) has been a student or supervisor of one of the authors in the previous five years; or (3) has co-authored a paper or collaborated with one of the authors in the previous five years; or (4) is employed at the same company or institution as an author; or (5) has any other circumstances that could cause a bias in evaluating the paper.

 __Plagiarism or redundant (duplicate) publication:__

 * COPE Council.
 Suspected plagiarism in a submitted manuscript.
 Version 2, November 2018.  https://doi.org/10.24318/cope.2019.2.1, flowchart https://publicationethics.org/files/plagiarism%20A.pdf